Stop Saying “I Will Never Lose Weight” and Try This Instead

 Chances are, at this point in your life, you may have ‘failed’ at something.
 It could be as small as failing a test in fourth grade or as big as defaulting on a loan or going into debt.
 However, this is the only way that you can learn – without any failures or mistakes, people wouldn’t be able to learn from anything.

 The phrase ‘learn from your mistakes’ is extremely wise and true – trying new things, failing, and getting back on the horse is an effective trial and error method to seeing what works for you and what doesn’t.
 The same principle goes for dieting and losing weight – just because one method didn’t work for you, that doesn’t mean that there are no other options left.
-So even if you’re not losing weight with Herbalife or another program, or thinking to yourself “Why do I look fatter after working out?” there’s always another diet or regimen around the corner that may actually work better for you.
+So even if you’re not experiencing weight loss with Herbalife or another program and feel like you’re looking fatter after working out, there’s always another diet or regimen that might work better for you.

 The biggest thing is taking baby steps in the right direction and trying again…no matter how small of a step.

 Instead of making excuses as to why attempt #1 didn’t work, try practicing some self-love to honor that you tried.
 Change your mindset to be grateful for what you learned throughout the process and use these helpful tips and tricks to be more successful next time.
-Instead of beating yourself up and feeling hopeless about weight loss, remove the guilt mentality and stop saying ‘I will never lose weight’
+Instead of beating yourself up and feeling hopeless about weight loss, remove the guilt mentality and stop saying ‘I will never be able to lose weight’.

 Try Removing the Guilt Mentality & Forgive Yourself

 The mental part of weight loss is one of the biggest aspects of a healthy diet and lifestyle -and it often goes overlooked.
-Studies have shown that health professionals need to re-evaluate obesity management strategies and policies to better address mental well-being [1].
+Studies have shown that health professionals need to re-evaluate obesity management strategies and policies to better address mental well-being.1

-If the thought ‘I will never lose weight no matter what I do” is stuck on repeat in your mind, this can directly impact your success.
-Studies have shown that there is a direct link between dieting and negative thinking, which can lead to unhealthy eating patterns [2].
-Instead of starting to obsess on your inability to lose weight in the blink of an eye, focus on individual case studies that can provide inspiration to your life.
+If the thought ‘I will never be able to lose weight no matter what I do” is stuck on repeat in your mind, this can directly impact your success.
+Studies have shown that there is a direct link between dieting and negative thinking, which can lead to unhealthy eating patterns.2 Instead of starting to obsess on your inability to lose weight in the blink of an eye, focus on individual case studies that can provide inspiration to your life.

 After all, motivation and positive thinking can be the difference between losing weight and being at a standstill.

-But why should you change your mindset?
-Why should you focus on positivity when everything seems hopeless?
-Why should you stop the internal monolog of ‘I will never lose weight’?
+But you should change your mindset and focus on positivity even when everything seems hopeless to stop the internal monologue of “I will never be able to lose weight.”
 Betting on yourself, increasing your motivation, and desiring complete change can help you finally achieve your weight loss goals.

 A woman meditating while introspecting why she thinks she will never lose weight.